rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/example-scenarios/_index.md

 These example scenarios describe how an organization could use templates to standardize cluster creation.

 - **Enforcing templates:** Administrators might want to [enforce one or more template settings for everyone](#enforcing-a-template-setting-for-everyone) if they want all new Rancher-provisioned clusters to have those settings.
-- **Sharing different templates with different users:** Administrators might give [different templates to basic and advanced users,](#templates-for-basic-and-advanced-users) so that basic users can have more restricted options and advanced users can have more discretion when creating clusters.
+- **Sharing different templates with different users:** Administrators might give [different templates to basic and advanced users,](#templates-for-basic-and-advanced-users) so that basic users have more restricted options and advanced users have more discretion when creating clusters.
 - **Updating template settings:** If an organization's security and DevOps teams decide to embed best practices into the required settings for new clusters, those best practices could change over time.
 If the best practices change, [a template can be updated to a new revision](#updating-templates-and-clusters-created-with-them) and clusters created from the template can upgrade to the new version of the template.
 - **Sharing ownership of a template:** When a template owner no longer wants to maintain a template, or wants to delegate ownership of the template, this scenario describes how [template ownership can be shared.](#allowing-other-users-to-control-and-share-a-template)